 In Florida, we don’t prescribe to this rule at all.
 As any good Pensacola injury lawyer knows, the rule in Florida puts liability on any dog owner in any place (lawfully), regardless of known vicious tendencies of the dog.
 As to how much a victim can contribute to a bite with his or her own negligence – a Florida court will simply reduce recovery by the proportion to which the negligence caused the bite.
 For example, if a person is equally at fault with the dog, their recovery will be reduced by fifty percent.
 There is only one real “carve out” in the Florida law, and it goes as follows: if the owner, at no fault of their own (including negligence), has a bite take place on their property where they have prominently displayed a sign that says “Bad Dog” or “Beware of Dog,” and the victim is over six years of age.

 While some of this may sound silly or funny, the consequences of dog bites are no joke at all.
 Dog bites are painful, traumatizing, and often result in ER visits, serious bleeding, and even permanent injuries such as blindness.
 Victims of dog bites need advocates in order for them to receive the proper care and recompense that they deserve as a result of their injury.
 These laws were set out to protect victims, now they simply need a Pensacola injury lawyer who will do the same.

-Pensacola injury lawyer Joe Zarzaur of Zarzaur Law is a board certified attorney in civil litigation, and has personally handled many cases involving dog bites in this area.
+Pensacola injury lawyer Joe Zarzaur of Zarzaur Law is a board certified lawyer in civil litigation, and has personally handled many cases involving dog bites in this area.
 Joe truly cares about his clients, and is dedicated to gaining justice for those who have been wronged and hurt as a result of others’ negligence.
 Don’t be afraid to enlist a lawyer who bites back.
 To find out more about Joe, his firm, or your individual case, please feel free to contact the firm at 855-HIRE-JOE, or by requesting a free case review here